will-hossack/Poptics/docs/jones.rst

 Jones Methods
 ==============

-Set of classes to implements Jones calculus for fully polarised light
+Set of classes to implements Jones calculus for fully polarised light.

 JonesVector class
 =================

-Class to implement the basic Jones Vector
+Class to implement the basic Jones Vector that hole the state of the beam as two othorogal complex components.

 .. autoclass:: poptics.jones.JonesVector
    :members: